palantir/tslint/README.md

 * `/* tslint:enable */` - Enable all rules for the rest of the file
 * `/* tslint:disable:rule1 rule2 rule3... */` - Disable the listed rules for the rest of the file
 * `/* tslint:enable:rule1 rule2 rule3... */` - Enable the listed rules for the rest of the file
+* `// tslint:disable-next-line` - Disables all rules for the following line
+* `someCode(); // tslint:disable-line` - Disables all rules for the current line
+* `// tslint:disable-next-line:rule1 rule2 rule3...` - Disables the listed rules for the next line
+* etc.

 Rules flags enable or disable rules as they are parsed.
-A rule is enabled or disabled until a later directive commands otherwise.
 Disabling an already disabled rule or enabling an already enabled rule has no effect.

 For example, imagine the directive `/* tslint:disable */` on the first line of a file, `/* tslint:enable:ban class-name */` on the 10th line and `/* tslint:enable */` on the 20th.
 No rules will be checked between the 1st and 10th lines, only the `ban` and `class-name` rules will be checked between the 10th and 20th, and all rules will be checked for the remainder of the file.